 Jeremy paid Mark to hack together a working gallery prototype.
 The idea of being able to view photos from the event you’re at in real-time captivated Jeremy and he quickly convinced Mark of how awesome it could be.

 After the launch of the iPad Air 2, we came across a delightful surprise.
 The iPad displays in retail stores had a looped video of different apps in action.
-Simple Booth Event Edition was one of those apps.
+Simple Booth Event Edition was one of those featured apps.
 You could find Simple Booth in almost every Apple Store in the US!
 It was in mobile carrier locations like Verizon, too, all the way through the end of the year.

 Everyone involved in Simple Booth was thrilled and honored to have their creative use of the iPad and app design recognized by Apple in such a prominent way.
 We never properly bragged about it, so here we go… it was awesome.